 Detroit Tigers infielder Don Wert watches Mickey Mantle circle the bases after hitting his 535th career home run, September 19, 1968.

 America was not in the best of moods in the fall of 1968.
 The country was still convulsing from events near and far that would mark the year as one of the most tumultuous in the history the 20th century.
 The Tet offensive in Vietnam came in January.
 President Lyndon B. Johnson announced he would not run for re-election in late March.
 Martin Luther King was killed in April.
 Bobby Kennedy struck down in June.
 Soviet and Warsaw Pact troops crushed Czechoslovakia’s “Prague Spring” in August.
 The Democrats’ National Convention in Chicago that month became a spectacle of political ugliness, both inside the hall and on the streets, with clashes and confrontations over Vietnam and the nation’s future.
-But then, in the midst of all this, there was still baseball, the national pastime; the one constant thing; an oasis of predictable pace apart from the turmoil.
+But then, in the midst of all this, there was still baseball, the national pastime; the one constant thing; an oasis of predictable pace and familiarity apart from the turmoil.
 Baseball was there in those dark days, in the background perhaps, but doing its thing; playing its games, day after day, from April thru October.

 One of the game’s old lions at the time, Mickey Mantle of the New York Yankees, was nearing the end of his storied career.
 On September 19th, as the regular season was winding down, the Yankees were playing the Detroit Tigers in Detroit.
 The Tigers had already won the American League pennant that year, propelled there in part by ace pitcher Denny McLain, and were headed to the World Series.
 But in this game, Mantle hit his 535th home run, then putting him on the all-time homer list at No. 3, behind only Babe Ruth and Willie Mays.
 Mantle hit this homer off Denny McLain, who still picked up his amazing 31st win that year, as Detroit beat the Yanks, 6-2.
 It was Mantle’s 17th home run of the 1968 season — not the 30 or more he would normally hit each year during his prime.
 Mantle’s final career homer — #536 — came the next day on September 20, 1968 off Boston’s Jim Lonborg.
 Mantle in those games, with his season-ending home runs, was in the last days of his career, though his official retirement announcement would not come until the following year, on March 1, 1969.
 These were his last games.